The

 And when control is disguised as concern, it's not protection; it's policing.

 Even those with good intentions think they’re using the first definition of judgment when they’re actually practicing the second.
 Yes, judgment can mean “sensible conclusions,” but only when you have access to facts, context, and consent.
 Otherwise, concern without consent is surveillance, not empathy.
 It’s assumption dressed as morality.
 And assumption weaponized as morality is not discernment; it’s shaming.
 It's dogma.
-It's religion.
-It’s the 2025 version of burning witches, except now, instead of tomatoes at the stocks (or worse), it's words hidden behind glass screens.
+It’s the 2025 echo of burning witches, except now, instead of tomatoes at the stocks (or worse), it's words hidden behind glass screens.

 gossip | ˈɡäsəp |

-1. noun: casual or unconstrained conversation or reports about other people, typically involving details that are not confirmed as being true: he became the subject of much local gossip.
+noun: casual or unconstrained conversation or reports about other people, typically involving details that are not confirmed as being true: he became the subject of much local gossip.

-2. verb (gossips, gossiping | ˈɡäsəpiNG |, gossiped | ˈɡäsəpt |) [no object] engage in gossip: they would start gossiping about her as soon as she left.
+• mainly derogatory: a person who likes talking about other people's private lives.verb (gossips, gossiping | ˈɡäsəpiNG |, gossiped | ˈɡäsəpt |) [no object] engage in gossip: they would start gossiping about her as soon as she left.

 projection | prəˈjekSHən |